Search: 138 results

 Verse ConceptsLackNo LossMissing SomeoneBeing Lost

-Then David came to [the] two hundred men {who had been too exhausted to follow} David; they had left them behind at the Wadi Besor.
-They went out to meet David and to meet the people who were with him.
-David came near with the people and {asked them how they were doing}.
+Then David approached the two hundred men who had been too exhausted to go with him, those whom they had left at the Wadi Besor.
+They went out to meet David and the people who were with him.
+When David approached the people, he asked how they were doing.

 Verse ConceptsGreetingsThe Number Two HundredTired In Pursuit